 Applicants with Learning Disabilities or Physical Disabilities

 As a single purpose institution, the ability of the Crouse Hospital College of Nursing to meet special needs or physical requirements is limited.
-Students with special needs may want to make their personal situation known to the Center for Academic Success
+Students with special needs may want to make their personal situation known to the Instructional Resources

 Coordinator.
-Options can then be fully explored, providing adequate information to make a decision about applying to the school or about accepting any other offer of admission.
+Options can then be fully explored, providing adequate information to make a decision about applying to the college or about accepting any other offer of admission.

 Learning Disabilities or Physical Disabilities

-The Crouse Hospital School of Nursing is committed to providing reasonable instructional accommodations to persons with disabilities as set forth under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-While the school strives to accommodate the needs of students with disabilities, this does not include measures that place an undue financial burden on the school or severely alter the objectives of the nursing program.
+The Crouse Hospital College of Nursing is committed to providing reasonable instructional accommodations to persons with disabilities as set forth under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+While the college strives to accommodate the needs of students with disabilities, this does not include measures that place an undue financial burden on the college or severely alter the objectives of the nursing program.
 In accordance with the Americans with Disabilities Act, all accepted candidates must be otherwise qualified for program acceptance and must fulfill program requirements.